 Visibility problems for the truck driver and other drivers also increase the risk of a U-turn truck accident.
 The truck driver’s ability to see what is going on around the truck is much reduced while making a U-turn.
 At some points the truck driver may not be able to see some other vehicles, people or objects in the vicinity of the truck.
 This can make it impossible for the truck driver to determine if the truck can safely continue the U-turn without crashing into them.

 Reduced visibility in the rear of the truck may cause the driver to back it onto a road shoulder which can’t support the truck’s weight.
-If the shoulder crumbles or gives way under the truck, it can cause the truck to lean with the potential for it to roll over.
+If the shoulder crumbles or gives way under the truck, it can cause the truck to lean with the potential for it to roll over or potentially even jackknife.
 If you are in the wrong place the truck can fall on you in what is known as a rollover truck accident.
-These often result in serious injuries or death.
+If you hit the back or side of the truck and run under the truck it’s known as an underride truck accident.
+All of these tragic accident types often result in serious injuries or a fatality.

 Another danger created by U-turns is trucks is the difficulty that other drivers may have in seeing the truck and/or trailer and understanding that it is blocking their path.
 This risk is particularly high at night and in other low light or reduced visibility conditions where the side of the trailer blocks one or more of the traffic lanes.
 Even if other drivers see the danger they may have to react very quickly and suddenly slam on their brakes to avoid becoming involved in a U-turn truck accident.
 Their sudden stop creates the risk of another vehicle crashing into them as well as the potential of a highway pileup involving a number of vehicles.